 In 2016, Instagram added Stories to its features.
 Stories are visual content that is only visible for 24 hours.
-A lot of individuals and businesses use them to promote themselves because of their entertaining and engaging nature.
+Instagram stories for business A lot of individuals and businesses use them to promote themselves because of their entertaining and engaging nature.
 This feature has surprised many users since the type of content was Snapchat’s initial idea, with which it had achieved so much popularity since its launch in 2011.

-With every passing day, Stories feature continues to grow.
+With every passing day, the Stories feature continues to grow.
 In fact, according to a recent report, Instagram had 1 billion daily active Stories users worldwide in 2018.

 Instagram Stories is a great tool when you know how to use it.
 If you’re still not sure what’s this all about, then this article is just for you.
 You will find here five useful tips for using Instagram Stories for businesses and brands.